Meditation for Stress Relief

 Benefits of this Exercise

 Even if you aren’t actively meditating, remember to work on being tender with yourself.
 This is an exercise in mindfulness.
 Show up for yourself as you would a loved one in need!
+And remember, meditation for stress relief is effective!
 Your trials and tribulations will lead you to victory through vulnerability, but only if you are fully present for them.
 Commit yourself to start a mindfulness revolution!